micolous/sdl-fakeqwerty/README.md

 	libSDL-1.2.so.0 => /mnt/raid1/SteamLibrary/SteamApps/common/example/./lib/libSDL-1.2.so.0 (0xf7xxxxxx)
 ```

+There is also an xlib version which can be used as a fallback for games with other engines (eg: Allegro).

 You then need to figure out what architecture the game runs on, which can be done with `file`.

-Once you know this, copy the appropriate `sdl*-hooks-*.so` file into the game's folder, and then edit the game's startup script (or make a new startup script), which invokes the game with the appropriate `LD_PRELOAD` environment variable.
+Once you know this, copy the appropriate `*-hooks-*.so` file into the game's folder, and then edit the game's startup script (or make a new startup script), which invokes the game with the appropriate `LD_PRELOAD` environment variable.
 For example, this will run the game with the SDL 2.0 hooks for amd64:

 ```
 LD_PRELOAD=./sdl2-hooks-amd64.so ./exampleGameBinary